Banyamulenge: Origins and early political status

 While the RPF claims that Banyamulenge were brought in the 18th century from Rwanda, Burundi and the Karagwa area of Tanzania, records and historical data show Banyamulenge came to the area in the 20th century and were used by the Belgian king.

-Rwandan claim for the migration because Tutsis tried to avoid the increasingly high taxes imposed by Mwami Rwabugiri of the Kingdom of Rwanda.
+A Rwandan narrative claims that the migration took place because Tutsis tried to avoid the increasingly high taxes imposed by Mwami Rwabugiri of the Kingdom of Rwanda.
 That, however, is grossly false as there are no known conflicts to have existed to the point of migration into the Congo.
-Also, Tutsis fled the violent war of succession that erupted in 1895, after the death of Rwabugiri.
+Also, Rwandan Tutsis fled the violent war of succession that erupted in 1895, after the death of Rwabugiri.
 The group was mostly Tutsi and their Hutu abagaragu (clients), who had been icyihuture (turned Tutsi), which negated interethnic tensions.
 They settled above the Ruzizi Plain, on the Itombwe Plateau.
 The plateau, which reached an altitude of 3000 meters, could not support large-scale agriculture, but allowed cattle grazing.
-That version is grossly disputed because various tribes had been in conflict over where the newcomers would stay to herd their sheeps.
+That version is grossly disputed because various tribes had been in conflict over where the newcomers would stay to herd their sheep.
 They were thus given the Mulenge Mountain to herd.

 Banyarwanda migrants continued to arrive, particularly as labourers, during the colonial period.
 The Union Minière du Haut Katanga recruited more than 7000 workers from 1925 to 1929.
 From the 1930s, Congolese Banyarwanda immigrants continued coming in search of work, with a major influx of Tutsi refugees in 1959–1960, after the "Social Revolution", led by the Hutu Grégoire Kayibanda.
 While the early migrants lived primarily as pastoralists in the high plains, colonial labour migrants moved to urban areas.
 Refugees were placed in refugee camps.
 In 1924, the pastoralists received permission from colonial authorities to occupy a high plateau further south.